FAForever/wiki-pages/Command-Line-Switches.md

+---
+title: Command Line Switches
+description:
+published: true
+date: 2021-12-30T02:20:16.401Z
+tags: modding
+editor: markdown
+dateCreated: 2021-08-31T09:42:35.315Z
+---

 Command line switches let you run Forged Alliance with extra options and settings.

 Supreme Commander will accept many command line switches.
 You can set them up in your windows shortcut.
 This is a partial list, with some explanations.

 ## Setting up a skirmish using command line

 ### Standard switches

 You can automaticly launch a skirmish right after launching the game.
 To do that, you need to specify a map.
 The other switches are optional.

 <table>
 <thead>